scholarslab/scholarslab.github.io/theme-testing/for-github.md

 - 3D Printer Calendar: forgot this was a separate page, too - calendar on Makerspace also needs to go here.
 It's clearly supposed to go somewhere on the page, based on wording referencing it, but unsure where.

-- Update: Images exist, Amanda assigning labels right now. ~~Research: need replacement images for gallery - unsure how many left.
+- Done! ~~Update: Images exist, Amanda assigning labels right now.
+Previously: Research: need replacement images for gallery - unsure how many left.
 I know Praxis is still missing and Jeremy should know where that is, since I saw they used it on their poster.
 This is why I need to investigate Google Drive folders more thoroughly...~~

 - Update: yep!
 Or vice versa, doesn't really matter. ~~Event data structure: Tags may be across the site; categories may be event-specific?~~